qrzn23/min/wip/magick/content.md

 > Thrill with lissome lust of the light,
 > O man!
 My man!
 > Come careering out of the night
-> Io Pan !
+> Io Pan!
 Io Pan!
-> Io Pan !
-Io Pan !
+> Io Pan!
+Io Pan!
 Come over the sea
-> From Sicily and from Arcady !
+> From Sicily and from Arcady!
 > Roaming as Bacchus, with fauns and pards
 > And nymphs and satyrs for thy gnards,
 > On a milk-white ass, come over the sea